MatteoSpataro/SUMO-Virtual-Coupling/README.md

 Execute this project
 ---------------

 The program can be run in two ways: by clicking on the executable "menu.py" or by entering the name of the program in a terminal within the directory containing the latter.
 Note that starting the program from the terminal is the only way to access the advanced settings that allow you to change some parameters.
-To do this, you need to enter the following instruction in the terminal: “python menu.py --setParam”.
+To do this, you need to enter the following instruction in the terminal:

+        python menu.py --setParam

 By default, the program run the SUMO simulation with graphical interface (sumo-gui).
-If you want to run the simulation without it, you can enter the following instruction in the terminal: “python menu.py --nogui” or enter “python menu.py --setParam --nogui”.
+If you want to run the simulation without it, you can add the option "--nogui”.
 Furthermore, if you don't want a simulation with Virtual Coupling, you can add the option "--novc" before you execute the instruction in the terminal.
-In the end, if you want to run the simulation with the maximum capacity (30 trains), you have to enter the following instruction in the terminal: “python menu.py --maxTrains”.
+In the end, if you want to run the simulation with the maximum capacity (30 trains), you have to enter the following instruction in the terminal:

+        python menu.py --maxTrains

 License
 -------